Darin755/browser-linux/README.md

 ## License

- - browser-linux itself is under GPLv2 License
+ - Browser linux itself is under GPLv2 License
  - see LICENSE